 It’s not hard for me to understand why dolls, like clowns, have so captured our imaginations.
 I’m quite certain that my doll is the most intimate object in my life.
 I would never want to see her in another’s hands.
 God forbid she ever takes it into her head to talk about my demons and vulnerabilities.
 I don’t mind if she wants to move around in my attic space, though, or even look out the windows, as other haunted dolls are alleged to have done.

-As I sit in my attic space this afternoon, the wind is roaring in the bare trees.
+As I sit in my attic space this afternoon, the wind roars in the bare trees.
 Last night it rained.
 This morning on the way to our weekly breakfast date at a neighborhood diner there were snowflakes in the air as we navigated the crumpled, buckling, pot-holed roads.

 Photo by Ludde Lorentz on Unsplash

 I’m still listening to David Whyte, and he’s still inspiring me.
 Listening to him speak is similar to reading his poetry.
 Each repetition unfolds new layers and depths in my heart and mind.

 Today I’ve been reading, sorting, paying bills, and taking care of the oddments we all accumulate on our work surfaces and in our technological tools while we’re out in the world working or doing other things.